-Single mothers running the household with a single-income might fall short in fulfilling their wishes of creating a secure future for kids and family.
-Read to know more.
+Single mothers running the household with a single income might fall short in fulfilling their wishes of creating a secure future for kids and family.
+Here’s how they can do more.

 Single moms are like a bee who can be the busiest woman in the room.

 However, a bee justifies its commitment by gathering enough honey which is not the case with a single mom.
 She can falter with poor savings and low-income opportunities.